ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 ## hasSubStr {#hassubseq}

 Checks whether all the elements of array2 appear in array1 in the same exact order.
+Therefore, the function will return 1, if and only if `array1 = prefix + array2 + suffix`.

 ``` sql
 hasSubStr(array1, array2)